lily-sf888/my-chakra/README.md

 * Travis CI
 * Heroku

-[My Chakra App](https://agile-springs-89459.herokuapp.com/) let's the user register and login using passport authentication methods.
+[My Chakras](https://agile-springs-89459.herokuapp.com/) let's the user register and login using passport authentication methods.
 The user's name and password information is stored inside the mongodb database which is hosted by mLab.
 Once the users are logged in they can choose which chakra meditation to try by clicking on one of the chakra links.